AiJared/DSA_in_python/README.md

 Check out the implementation in Python in the file doubly_linked_list.py.

+<b>iii.
+Insert before a certain specified node</b>

+As we have done with inserting after a specified node, we can insert before a specified node as well.
+Below are the steps of inserting a node before a given specified node.

+- Create a new node with the given data

+- Set the next pointer of the new node to point to the given node.

+- Set the previous pointer of the new node to point to the previous node of the given node

+- If the previous node of the given node is not None, update the next pointer of that node to point to the new node.

+- Update the previous pointer of the given node to point to the new node.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.